Altinn/app-lib-dotnet/v7-changelog.md

    - ICustomPdfGenerator renamed to IPdfFormatter, ICustomPdfGenerator was already implemented with DI, `App/logic/Print/PdfHandler.cs` in app-template is no longer needed.
    - Deprecated method `IAltinnApp.GetPageOrder()` is removed.
 It's now only possible to override this logic by injecting a class implementing IPageOrder
    - Overriding logic for RunProcessTaskEnd is done by injecting a class implementing ITaskProcessor.
+5. Replace all public Task On****() methods in AppBase with event handler pattern.
+Methods with return values does not seem to fit this pattern
+   - OnStartAppEvent (not used today) and OnEndAppEvent are sent to all registered services implementing IAppEventReceiver.
+   - OnStartProcessTask, OnEndProcessTask and OnAbandonProcessTask are sent to all registered services implementing ITaskEventReceiver.
+6. Move EFormidling logic out of AppBase.
+Not a separate nuget yet, but moved to a separate namespace
+   - SendEFormidlingShipment(Instance instance) method and all related private methods moved to DefaultEFormidlingService.
+   - GenerateEFormidlingMetadata(Instance instance) methods is removed and should be implemented by providing a class implementing IEFormidlingMetadata.
+   - To make injecting EFormidling services easier a new method is added to Extensions.ServiceCollectionExtensions.
+     - AddEFormidlingServices<T>(IConfiguration configuration) where T is the class implementing IEFormidlingMetadata in the serviceowners project.
+Eg: services.AddEFormidlingServices<Altinn.App.ServiceOwners.MyEFormidlingMetadata>(config).
+This will register all necessary services.
+   - GetEFormidlingReceivers() is overridden by implementing IEFormidlingReceivers and supplied as the second Generic to AddEFromidlingServices, default implementation is used if not supplied.
+This is used to get the list of services that should receive the EFormidlingShipment.
+   - TODO: Test if this logic can be written as a new Event receiver making it easier to extend an application with EFormidling just by including the EFormidling nuget